vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

   feel cognitively or physically too fatigued to be awake or do useful things while awake.

-#### Have clarity every day as to the latest-in-bed time
+#### Have clarity every day as to the latest time I can go to sleep (`wts` time)

-Right when I wake up in the morning, I should have clarity on the latest time I can get into bed.
+Right when I wake up in the morning, I should have clarity on the latest time I can go to sleep (what I log as the `wts` time).
 This should be at the back of my mind and can influence my decisions throughout the day.
 In some cases, new information such as weather details, planned house maintenance, or developments in terms of meetings can change the time a little bit.

-For instance, in the worked example in [When to get into bed](#when-to-get-into-bed), I worked out that I need to get into bed by 12:45 AM.
+For instance, in the worked example in [When to go to sleep](#when-to-go-to-sleep), I worked out that I need to go to sleep by 12:45 AM.
 I should have awareness of that piece of information.
 Also, I should adjust it based on any sleep backlog or need for additional seep.

-#### Set a 1-hour-notice-to-sleep time

-My 1-hour-notice-to-sleep time should be set to at least 1 hour prior to the latest time I need to get into bed.
-However, it should generally be set to earlier, to account for the possibility of feeling sleepy earlier.
-As a general rule of thumb, if I don't have a sleep backlog, making sure that it's at least 8 hours 45 minutes prior to my natural waking-up time is wise.
-However, if I have a sleep backlog, I should add in approximately the number of hours of sleep backlog I estimate, with relevant adjustments.

-For instance, in the worked example in [When to get into bed](#when-to-get-into-bed), I said that my natural waking-up time these days is 8 AM.
-Based on this, my 1-hour-notice-to-sleep time should be set at 11:15 PM.

-#### What I should have completed by the 1-hour-notice-to-sleep time

-My target should be to finish all activities of these kinds by the 1-hour-notice-to-sleep time:

-* Laundry, including sorting of the dried laundry

-* Cooking and cleaning dishes post-cooking (I sometimes defer cleaning dishes to a little later even after being done cooking)

-* Any cognitive work on the computer that I need to get done during the day, or that I can't leave in the middle easily

-* All end-of-day dental care including final rinsing, flossing, and brushing teeth

-* At least one iteration of my night checklist, including checking email, messages, text messages, calendar events, etc.

-* I should have elapsed at least 2 hours since finishing of my last meal (so that with an extra 1 hour, I would hit 3 hours).

-The only activities I need to do that I may not have done in the 1-hour-notice-to-sleep time are semi-optional end-of-day grooming activities including shower/bath and shaving.
-I say semi-optional because if I get a sudden wave of drowsiness, I could in principle go to sleep without doing them, and wake up the next day and catch up on them.

-#### What I can do after the 1-hour-notice-to-sleep time

-There are two approaches I can use:

-* Do shower/bath and shaving (if pending) first, so that I am fully ready to sleep.
-If I then feel energetic and want to do more, do more.
-If I feel semi-energetic, do it in bed from my phone.

-* Continue working on the computer, but making sure to pick tasks that I can interrupt any time, with no commitment.
-In particular, this means no actions affecting code or configuration changes to production sites (whether personal or day job).
-The kinds of things that fit here include things like documentation, writing prose, etc. where it's okay to leave it half-way and okay to make mistakes.
-I should also maintain a strong preference for things that can be done on dark mode screens (so not visiting websites with a white background too much).

-I think which of these approaches I use depends on my level of fatigue and expectation that I might suddenly feel drowsy.
-If I anticipate suddenly feeling drowsy, it's better to take the former approach.
-However, the latter approach is better otherwise since it means I have a forced break between screen time and going to bed (the shower/bath time).

-Either way, I need to make sure to still hit my latest-in-bed time.
+#### Aim for a `grtcfs` time of 1 hour 10 minutes prior to the target `wts` time, adding 15 minutes if I plan to shave after that

+Empirically, the gap from `cfs` to `wts` is about 1 hour if not shaving in that time, and the gap from `grtcfs` to `cfs` is about 4 to 20 minutes and I can generally keep it under 10 minutes if I want.
+If I also shave in the time, I need to add 15 minutes.

+Aiming for a grtcfs time of about 1 hour 10 minutes if not shaving, and 1 hour 25 minutes if shaving, allows me to go to sleep at the target `wts` time without rushing through any steps.

 #### Calculating backwards to determine the feasibility and latest start time for activities within the day

-Based on my 1-hour-notice-to-sleep time, I can calculate backwards to figure out the latest start time for various activities, such as meals, and also figure out if starting an activity would be feasible on the given day.
+Based on my target `grtcfs` and `wts` times, I can calculate backwards to figure out the latest start time for various activities, such as meals, and also figure out if starting an activity would be feasible on the given day.